Blue & Gray Society

 Neil Mangum is one of the nation’s foremost historians and is an expert on frontier life.
 A retired National Park Service official, Neil served as Superintendent at the Little Big Horn National Battlefield as it transitioned from Custer National Battlefield.

-f the Rosebud: Prelude to the Little Big Horn
+Neil is author of The Battle of the Rosebud: Prelude to the Little Big Horn.

-He has a following and most people on this trip will have travelled with him before which makes this event
+He has a following and most people on this trip will have travelled with him before which makes this event even nicer.

 Registration includes 8 nights lodging, 8 breakfasts, 8 lunches and 4 dinners, a map package, the academic program,